linode/docs/docs/linode-writers-guide.md

 ### General Tips to Consider

-*   Choose topics on relevant technology: guides on emerging tech that is not yet well-documented is preferred.
+*   Choose topics on relevant technology; guides on emerging tech that is not yet well-documented is preferred.

 *   Use other Linode guides as building blocks.
 For example, if your guide requires a system with a properly configured `hosts` file and a working LAMP stack, you can link to the [Getting Started](/docs/getting-started) and [LAMP](/docs/websites/lamp) guides instead of duplicating that information in your own writing.